learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 `$global_variable`.

-Global variables may sound preferable to use since they are available everywhere; however, this is a strongly discouraged in all programming languages.
+Global variables may sound preferable to use since they are available everywhere; however, this is strongly discouraged in all programming languages.
 Global variables make programs unpredictable.
 It's harder to track where changes are happening.
 If we create a too-broadly-scoped variable like `$data` and change it in many places through the operations of multiple